broesamle/RustWorkshop/minimals/README.md

     }));
 . . .
 ```

 We have moved the `printqueue` when we started the first (printer) thread.
-It is, hence, no longer available for others to read (or write to) it directly.
+Hence, It is no longer available for others to read (or write to) it directly.

 #### Concurrent read access

+Before thinking about concurrent write (mutable) access to the queue I would like to focus for any form of shared access across threads to the same ressource.
+Reading is always easier because no changes can happen while reading data.
+[TODO: Link+hint to rusts rules of (im)mutable references borrowing](xxxxxxxxxx)
 Instead of moving the whole queue we can just move (multiple copies) of references to one (shared) queue.

 ```
 fn main() {
     let mut threads = Vec::new();